DefinitionThis section has been translated automatically.

 Basically one can distinguish:

-- Circumscribed (or localized) scleroderma (Morphea); here the sclerotherapy is mainly limited to the skin, the subcutaneous fatty tissue and, with regard to localization, also to the underlying bone.
+- Circumscribed (or localized) scleroderma: in this case, sclerosis and atrophy are predominantly confined to the skin, the subcutaneous adipose tissue and, depending on the location, also to the underlying bone.

-- Systemic scleroderma as a multi-organ disease with a progressive, potentially fatal course that affects not only the skin but also numerous internal organs (especially the digestive tract, lungs, heart and kidneys).
+- Systemic scleroderma (systemic sclerosis), a multi-organ disease with a progressive, potentially fatal course, affecting numerous internal organs in addition to the skin (especially the digestive tract, lungs, vessels, heart and kidneys).

-For differential diagnostic reasons, clinical pictures with a scleroderma-like aspect or course must be separated, the pseudoscleroderma.
+For differential diagnostic reasons, disease patterns with a scleroderma-like aspect or course must be separated, the pseudoscleroderma.

 TherapyThis section has been translated automatically.